cnutt86/cnutt86.github.io/_posts/2025-09-09-lexical-frame-extraction.md

         # each filler is printed to the same row as it's frame using for loop.
 Also variant count is increased for each unique filler
         for filler in fillers:
-            filler_TTR_count += 1 #the filler count increases by one for each new filler. fileOut2.write(filler + ',') #each filler is added to the row associated with its frame. fileOut2.write("\n") #once all fillers for a frame are added to row, a new row initates.
+            filler_TTR_count += 1 # the filler count increases by one for each new filler. fileOut2.write(filler + ',') #each filler is added to the row associated with its frame. fileOut2.write("\n") # once all fillers for a frame are added to row, a new row initates.
         TTR = filler_TTR_count/frame134Dic[i][0] #TTR count calculated using unique filler count divided by frame's raw frequency.

-        #remaining data cells are populated fore each frame
+        # The remaining data cells are populated fore each frame
         #In order of occurrence: Filler Count, F1 filler, F1 filler count, TTR, predictability
         fileOut.write(str(filler_TTR_count) + ',' + str(most_occur[0]) + ',' + str(most_occur[1]) + ',' + str(round(TTR, 2)) + ',' + str(round(predictability, 2)) + ",")

-        #following lines add data for each sub-corpus to spreadsheet: range, raw frequency, normed frequency.
+        # The following lines add data for each sub-corpus to the spreadsheet: range, raw frequency, normed frequency.
         fileOut.write(str(len(frame134Dic[i][6])) + ',' + str(frame134Dic[i][5]) + ',' + str(round(BIO_norm, 2)) + ",")
         fileOut.write(str(len(frame134Dic[i][8])) + ',' + str(frame134Dic[i][7]) + ',' + str(round(CIS_norm, 2)) + ",")
         fileOut.write(str(len(frame134Dic[i][10])) + ',' + str(frame134Dic[i][9]) + ',' + str(round(EHR_norm, 2)) + ",")